-Trees matter but we often take them for granted.
+Trees matter but we often take them for granted or ignore them altogether.
 They matter to us individually, collectively and as a planet.
 They pop up in cities as designed features of the street.
-They appear in our leafy suburbs and gardens, and in traditional habitats of woodlands and forests.
+They appear in our leafy suburbs and gardens.
+They form epicentres of natural life in their traditional habitats of woodlands and forests.

-Humans ponder trees almost as much as water, ponds, lakes, rivers, oceans.
+Human beings ponder trees almost as much as we ponder water, in the form of ponds, lakes, rivers, and oceans.
 They help our mental health.
 We have a dim admiration of them, even if we don’t know much about them.
 You don’t have to know anything about them to enjoy them.

 At a young age we learn how they are important to the world, how they are possessed of bio-magical oxygenating powers.
 Photosynthesis and all that.
-They touch our lives on large and small scales, whether or not we readily appreciate them, remark upon their aesthetic, size and age, whether we feel their textured bark, hug their trunks, climb their branches, swing from them, get annoyed by their endless mushy November leaves, or whether we pass by them, relatively oblivious.
+They touch our lives on large and small scales, whether or not we readily appreciate them.
+We may remark upon their aesthetic, size and age, whether we feel their textured bark, hug their trunks, climb their branches, swing from them, get annoyed by their endless mushy November leaves.
+Or whether we pass by them, relatively oblivious.

 Having grown up in a small village surrounded by forest, I feel an attraction to trees and a calm around them.
 But I am also annoyingly ignorant about them.
 My tree identification skills are terrible.
 Still, it feels humbling to walk beneath the tall wise trees known since childhood, ancient lofty pines peered at from my parents’ home for decades, those who have seen so much and care nothing for any stupid human virus.

-But trees are a victim of their ubiquity, their easiness, their forgettability.
+But trees are a victim of their ubiquity, their vulnerability to abuse, their forgettability.
 The horrifyingly rapid deforestation in Brazil reportedly has the potential to alter the global climate forever.
 Humans take liberties with trees on various scales.

 We had a fairly large silver birch tree removed from our back garden recently and it made us sad.
-This is the reason for a sprawling blog post about trees.
+This was the primary stimulus for a sprawling blog post about trees.

-Having a tree in your garden is a nice thing but also a grown-up responsibility if it becomes tall and looming.
+Having a tree in your garden is a nice thing, but also a very grown-up responsibility if it becomes tall and looming.

 It was trimmed a couple of years ago.
 A man came and essentially gave it a haircut.
 The new shape looked a little ragged but we weren’t experts.
 Maybe he did a good job.
 Maybe not.
-Hiring people to do things at your property always feels like a punt.
+Hiring people to do things for your property often feels like a hopeful gamble.

 Back in April we first became aware of the infestation.
 An initially small number of green aphids steadily grew until, in June and July, they were everywhere.
 Dripping from the tree onto the shed, onto laundry on the washing line, onto the clothes on our backs.